Last updated November 22nd, 2023.

-I’m bullish on Singapore real estate.
-Yet at the same time, I still think places like the Philippines, Malaysia, and Cambodia have superior long-term prospects.
+We’re bullish on Singapore real estate.
+Yet at the same time, we still think places like the Philippines, Malaysia, and Cambodia have superior long-term prospects.

 Singapore’s high entry point and comparatively weak growth are reasons why you might want to consider investing in Asia’s nearby emerging and frontier markets.